Altuve, Astros show up in World Series, win Game 3 in DC 4-1

 After playing what might have been their worst baseball of 2019, the Astros suddenly played more like the club that led the majors with 107 regular-season wins.

+And, not surprisingly, Altuve was in the middle of a lot of it.
+He doubled in the third and fifth, coming home on singles by Michael Brantley.

+“José’s the heart and soul of what we do,” Hinch said.
+“It was his turn to be a catalyst.”

-Greinke, the 2009 AL Cy Young Award winner, only lasted 4 2/3 innings, and allowed seven hits and three walks, but managed to give up just one run.
+Greinke, the 2009 AL Cy Young Award winner, only lasted 4 2/3 innings, and allowed seven hits and three walks, but managed to yield just one run.
 He was followed by five relievers who combined to give up two hits across 4 1/3 scoreless innings.

 Josh James earned the win, striking out Ryan Zimmerman with two aboard to end the fifth.
-Roberto Osuna heard boos when he entered in the ninth but got three outs for a save.

 Josh Reddick delivered an RBI single in the second, Robinson Chirinos homered in the sixth and Houston scored four runs in 5 1/3 innings off Aníbal Sánchez.
 The 35-year-old righty had taken a no-hitter into the eighth inning of his previous start, in Game 1 of the NL Championship Series against St. Louis two weeks earlier.
 He gave up a hit on his 103rd pitch that night; this time, he allowed one on his third, to George Springer.